ccnmtl/compiled3/content/articles/compiled-redesign.md

 ### Alt text for images and social media

-While it is common knowledge that alternative text for images is necessary, what is less know is what sort of description should be used for the `alt` text.
+While it is common knowledge that alternative text for images is necessary, what is less known is what sort of description should be used for the `alt` text.
 To put simply, image description depends on context.

 All images on _CompilED_ articles how have `alt` attribute built in the